byrne22/backend/README.md

 ### Technology  Used

-* HTML - has been used to display the app.
-* CSS - has been used to style the User Interface.
-* React- has been used to make single web page applications
 * Ruby- has been used to develop the backend of the app.
 For instances active record has been used to interact with thhe database